nas0404/StayFocused/README.md

 ## Setting up environment

-1. Download Anaconda
+Run the following in your project folder after cloning the repository:

-2. Install the environment with `conda env create -f environment.yml`
+`conda env create -f environment.yml`